PSUCompBio/aws-config/README.md

 # aws-config

-This repo is used to create a docker image of the nsfcareer environment.
+This repo is used to create a docker image of the nsfcareer environment for the nsfcareer-api-service.

 Basically, after creating an instance we install docker on the instance and then run the dockerfile.

 The dockerfile calls the docker_scripts/config_bash.sh script that has all the steps to make our environment.

 ## to create docker image

 Login into AWS and make a Ubuntu instance

- - Step 1 Choose an Instance: Ubuntu Server 18.04 LTS, 64 bit, General Purpose
- - Step 2 Choose and Instance Type: t2.2xlarge (8 vCPUs, 32 GiB)
- - Step 3 Configure Instance Details: Take defaults but under the "Advanced Details" option select User data -> "As file" -> Select "create_docker_image.sh" from your local machine.
-This file is uploaded and run as part of the instance's initiation procedure and will run the Dockerfile and create the docker image.
-  - Step 4 Add Storage: Change 8 to 25 GB
-  - Step 5 Add Tags: Take defaults
-  - Step 6 Configure Security Group: Under "Assign a security group" select, "select an existing security group" and choose nsfcareer.
-If you do not see that, you need to have ports 80 and 3000 open for Docker to work.
+- Step 1 Login to AWS, go to EC2, then to Launch Templates
+- Step 2 Choose ApiServiceDockerBuild template.
+It has a bash script assigned to it for start up that will install this repo and run it.
+- Step 3 Wait until building is done (about 1 hr), login into the instance and check if all tests passed.

 ## Once docker image is created, you can test it:

 ### List the images created:

 sudo docker ps -a OR sudo docker image ls

 ### Run the docker image:

 sudo docker run -it IMAGE_ID

 #### Once inside the image:

 - You can see the TestingProcedures.md to check all the codes that were compiled.

 ## Commit and push to dockerhub

+### There are two different repos you can push to.

+#### nsfcareer/api-service:production

+sudo docker login -u USERNAME_ON_DOCKERHUB (be sure to have an account at https://hub.docker.com/)

+- (This assumes your user name is in the dockerhub nsfcareer organization group) sudo docker tag DOCKER_IMAGE_ID nsfcareer/api-service:production

+sudo docker push nsfcareer/api-service:production

+#### nsfcareer/nsfcareer.ami:latest

+This is what was used at first before using it for the api-service docker.
+Since this docker has much of the code stack we need, it is great to start with.
+However, it is big (~11 GB) since it has so many dependencies.

 sudo docker login -u USERNAME_ON_DOCKERHUB (be sure to have an account at https://hub.docker.com/)

 sudo docker tag DOCKER_IMAGE_NAME USERNAME_ON_DOCKERHUB/nsfcareer:latest

 sudo docker push USERNAME_ON_DOCKERHUB/nsfcareer:latest